 People who have faced unexpected life events such as losing a job due to the coronavirus and can no longer pay their debts often ask Should I File Bankruptcy.
 There are many reasons bankruptcy is a smart move and file for Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 However, declaring bankruptcy can improve your financial situation.
 Your credit score (bankruptcy will stay on your credit for 7-10 years but will not prevent you from getting new credit lines) and provide you with a fresh start.
+Once you complete your bankruptcy, you can begin rebuilding your credit.
 It may not be right for everyone, and you should inform yourself about what bankruptcy can and cannot do.

 Reasons to File Bankruptcy